129 London Road,

 The auditorium had seating in stalls and circle levels, the front of the balcony was in a horse-shoe shape.
 There was a high barrel vaulted ceiling that was decorated with ornate ribs and was supported by rows of female plaster busts, similar to those on the front of old sailing ships.

 Within a short while of opening the name was changed to Cosy Picture House and it continued as an independently operated cinema.
 It was closed for a few weeks for re-furbishment and re-opened on 3rd April 1939 as the Forum Cinema.
+By 1947 it was part of the S. Graham Circuit of Nottingham.

 It was taken over a a local circuit Portland Provincial Cinemas in 1950 and the name changed to Cameo Cinema.
 They began a policy of screening art house and foreign films (usually French) and this lasted for a while until it reverted back to being a second and even third run cinema.
 It closed on 26th September 1959 with Fred MacMurray in “The Day of the Badman”.